nearform/nscale-docs/setup-guides/linux-setup-guide.md

 ## Github

-nscale uses both git and Github extensively, in order for commands like `nscale system clone` to work.
+nscale uses both git and Github extensively.
 We need to have the git user name and email set to our Github login and have `ssh-keys` set up with Github.

 To set our Github user and email we do: